JosephEoff/D43/README.md

 Use the onscreen cursors to measure voltage and frequency.

-There currently no installer available.
+There is currently no installer available.

 Clone or download the repository.